ngmisl/bytecode-RLE/README.md

 # bytecode-RLE

 Idea was to use RLE to compress EVM bytecodes.
-Spoiler: it's not feasible

-Spoiler 2: or is it?
-Excluding digit blocks now, coming very close
+It does so by encoding chunks of f's